Dr Reena Sastri (PhD, PGDE, MPhil, BA)

 Research summary

 My independent research focuses on 20th and 21st century poetry (mainly American).
-I've published many articles and chapters and a book, James Merrill: Knowing Innocence.
+I've published articles and chapters on poets including W. H. Auden, Frank Bidart, Anne Carson, Loiuse Glück, James Merrill, and Sylvia Plath, and a book, James Merrill: Knowing Innocence.
 I'm now working on a book about the poetry and poetics of Nobel Prize winning American poet Louise Glück (1943-2023).

-I teach a variety of Short Courses in Literature at the Centre for Open Learning, including:
+I teach a variety of Lifelong Learning courses in Literature at the Centre for Open Learning, including:

 • Understanding Poetry